awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-basics.md

-# AWS SAM Template Basics<a name="serverless-sam-template-basics"></a>
+# AWS SAM Template Concepts<a name="serverless-sam-template-basics"></a>

-When you create a serverless application using AWS SAM, your main objective is to construct an AWS SAM template file that represents the architecture of your serverless application\.
+When you create a serverless application by using AWS SAM, your main objective is to construct an AWS SAM template file that represents the architecture of your serverless application\.

 The AWS SAM template file is a YAML or JSON configuration file that adheres to the open source [AWS Serverless Application Model specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md)\.
 You use the template to declare all of the AWS resources that comprise your serverless application\.